 CBS’s Survivor show was the perfect place for Bledsoe to find that quick fix.
 Given the 1 million dollar prize, this was a golden chance for Bledsoe to make it happen.

 Spencer also joined the show to have a lifelong experience.
-However, the problem was that there were other contestants as well that were far more experienced and old in age than Spencer.
+However, the problem was that there were other contestants as well who were far more experienced and old in age than Spencer.
 Bledsoe has participated in two seasons of Survivor.
 Cagayan and Cambodia.

 As you know that in the Survivor show, people have to survive in distant places of the world.
 They have to adapt according to the conditions of that place.

 So, sometimes contestants find it very hard to find enough resources and have to live without eating for several days and it has certain effects on their health.
 After all, it’s the art of surviving.
 Spencer faced the same effects.

 Spencer Lost Weight Both Times on Survivor

-Spencer also applied to play in season 40, however, as the title changed to Winners at War, he had to step down.
+Now, here’s something interesting: Spencer was all set to participate in the 40th season of Survivor.
+However, when the title changed to “Winners at War,” he had to step aside.